NervanaSystems/ngraph-python/doc/source/building_graphs.rst

     x = ng.placeholder((ax.C, ax.W, ax.H, ax.N))

-This ``placeholder`` will create an ``AssignableTensorOp`` to trigger the necessary storage to be allocated on the host device and trigger values to be transferred between the device and host.
-When the op is used in a graph computation, the op serves as a Python handle for the tensor stored on the device.
+This ``placeholder`` creates an ``AssignableTensorOp`` that triggers the necessary storage to be allocated on the host device and triggers values to be transferred between the device and host.
+When the ``Op`` is used in a graph computation, the ``Op`` serves as a Python handle for the tensor stored on the device.

-It is important to remember that ``x`` is a Python variable that holds an op.
-Therefore, the following code:
+It is important to remember that ``x`` is a Python variable that holds an ``Op``.
+Therefore, the following code

 .. code-block:: python